Getting started

 .

 We also verify if the person who linked the GitHub repository to a Deepnote project still has access to the GitHub repository.
-This means that if somebody leaves your organization or no longer has access to the repository in question, they'll no longer be able to access the repository through Deepnote.
+This means that if somebody leaves your organization or no longer has access to the repository in question, they'll no longer be able to access it through Deepnote.